It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 That's Rand Paul.

-Those are the uh those are the highlights of his announcement today that he is seeking the Republican presidential nomination.
+Those are the highlights of his announcement today that he is seeking the Republican presidential nomination.

-I just want to reiterate here that I think however many number of Republicans end up in this field, for some reason the number 16 is floating around in my in my head.
+I just want to reiterate here that I think however many number of Republicans end up in this field, for some reason the number 16 is floating around in my head.

 Whatever number it is, 1450, whatever the number is, I think, you know, I would love to be the consultant of all of them.

-They're all gonna have their own individual consultants, fine and dandy.
+They're all going to have their own individual consultants, fine and dandy.

-There's a whole generation or two of Americans that have no idea the truth of the Clintons, particularly Hillary, and she is gonna be the opponent.
+There's a whole generation or two of Americans that have no idea the truth of the Clintons, particularly Hillary.

 If she's the lock to get the nomination, she is going to be the opponent.